fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 ## Student Learning Objectives
+- Describe how food shapes identities at various scales from the personal to the national.
-- Understand how attitudes toward food are influenced by shifting cultural, social, religious, scientific, and political values
+- Give historic examples of how attitudes toward food are influenced by shifting cultural, social, religious, scientific, and political values
-- Think critically about how various people at various times have discussed what to eat and why
-- Understand how different historians construct very different histories of American food and its significance

-## Tech tools
+- Become more critical consumers of writing about food, whether about cooking, dieting, authenticity, appropriation, production, etc.

+## Where to find stuff
+- [Syllabus](http://fredgibbs.net/courses/american-food).
+You're already here!
+Remember there are two pages: this one and the [schedule](schedule) page.
 - [UNM Learn](http://learn.unm.edu).
 All assignments will be submitted via UNM Learn.
-- [Zotero](http://zotero.org); see the [getting started guide](http://fredgibbs.net/courses/etc/zotero); once connected you can access the [course library](https://www.zotero.org/groups/2499167/american-food-unm/library).
+The left nabe bar has links to everything you need as well.
 - [YouTube Channel](https://www.youtube.com/channel/UCeiHxkIHW5kM1hqofknf2ig) will host lectures and other screencasts.
 I put links to everything on the syllabus once they are uploaded, but I don't barge into your inbox just to tell you there's a new video.
 If you want such notifications, you can subscribe to the Channel and get them automatically.
+- For readings, we use a tool called [Zotero](http://zotero.org), but you need to create a free account and request to join our group library.
+It's a super quick process, and the `Course readings and books` section below has all the details.

 ## Work Requirements